awslabs/sagemaker-debugger/docs/api.md

 )
 ```
 ##### Arguments
 - `out_dir` (str): Path where to save tensors and metadata.
 This is a required argument.
+Please ensure that the 'out_dir' does not exist.
 - `export_tensorboard` (bool): Whether to export TensorBoard summaries (distributions and histograms for tensors saved, and scalar summaries for scalars saved).
 Defaults to `False`.
 Note that when running on SageMaker this parameter will be ignored.
 You will need to use the TensorBoardOutputConfig section in API to enable TensorBoard summaries.
 Refer [SageMaker page](sagemaker.md) for an example.
 - `tensorboard_dir` (str): Path where to save TensorBoard artifacts.
 If this is not passed and `export_tensorboard` is True, then TensorBoard artifacts are saved in `out_dir/tensorboard` .
 Note that when running on SageMaker this parameter will be ignored.
 You will need to use the TensorBoardOutputConfig section in API to enable TensorBoard summaries.
 Refer [SageMaker page](sagemaker.md) for an example.
 - `dry_run` (bool): If true, don't write any files